Painting The Brake Callipers And Hubs11th August 2019

 You can see what I have done so far, here: Yeti Customisation

-And I am always interested to hear about your Yeti, customised or not.
+And I am always interested to hear about your Yeti, whether customised or not.

 Foliatec calliper paint available here on Amazon